 When do we use a simile vs. metaphor?

-We use both in everyday language.
-However, similes are probably more common in spoken English.
+We use both forms in everyday language.
+But similes are more common in spoken English.

-On the other hand, a metaphor is a figure of speech that is more likely to be used, rather than a simile, as a literary device in literature or poetry.
+A metaphor is a figure of speech that is more likely to be used in literature, writing, or poetry.